Dear Mr. Electrician: Where can I find single phase electric motor diagrams?

 A Universal Electric Motor is designed to operate on either alternating current or direct current (AC/DC).
 It is a series wound motor.
 It is provided with a field winding on the stator, connected in series with a commutating winding on the rotor.
 Commonly manufactured in fractional horse-power sizes.

 Full load speeds generally range from 5000 to 10,000 RPMs, with no-load speeds from 12,000 to 18,000 RPMs.
 Typical uses include portable tools, office appliances, electric cleaners, kitchen appliances, sewing machines, etc.

 The speed of universal motors can be adjusted by connecting a resistance of proper value in series with the motor.
 This makes it suitable for such applications as sewing machines that operate over various speeds.
 Universal motors may be either compensated or uncompensated, the latter type used for the higher speeds and lower ratings only.

 Reversal of this motor is accomplished by an interchange of the brush holder leads with the armature connected to the neutral wire.
 In the split-series, three-wire reversible type universal motor, one stator coil is used to obtain one direction and the other stator coil to obtain the other direction, with only one stator coil being in the circuit at a time.
 The armature connections must be connected to the neutral wire to obtain satisfactory operation in both directions of rotation.

 Below is a motor frame size dimensional chart that I found in an old book.

 I found this information about motor mounting dimensions in the same book.

 Comprehensive information on the operation, repair, and history of electric motors can be found on this industry website post.
 When you get there, click on “Articles” or scroll down for some great electric motor information.
 There is also a glossary of electric motor terminology.

-My wiring diagrams for ceiling fans, switched outlets, 3-way and 4-way switches, and telephones can be found here.
+My links to wiring diagrams for bathroom fans, ceiling fans, switched outlets, 2-way, 3-way, and 4-way switches, and telephones can be seen here.